 There were even parts where we needed to get off the habal habal because it couldn’t go through with us on uneven, muddy, and inclined roads.
 I can only imagine how difficult it would be when it rains.
 So, the best time to visit here is during the summer.

 After five minutes of walking and another 15 minutes habal habal ride again, we finally reached the part where we registered and hired a tour guide.
 A small Kubo house where we paid Php 50.00 each for the registration fee and Php 1000.00 for the tour guide fee.

 That habal habal ride doesn’t end there, because we rode another 20 minutes.
 With twice the intensity from the first ride – a more inclined and rough road.

 We started the trek at around 7 AM.
 The trail is not that technical but it can really be muddy when raining.

 Mt.
 Lubog Summit

-At around 11 AM we finally reached the summit.
-Bringing gloves can be a big help because the summit is full of limestone formation.
+At around 11 AM, we finally reached the summit.
+Bringing gloves can be a big help because the summit is full of different limestone formations.
 Really beautiful.

 This is us taking a little rest.
 There’s a little tree cover enough to hide us from direct sunlight.